The passing of the WWII generation

 “There’s no time to lose,” said Gordon H. “Nick” Mueller, President and CEO Emeritus of the Museum.
 “We want to be able to finish and dedicate our expansion while we still have members of the Greatest Generation to thank for their sacrifice and service to the nation and to show the world what they mean to the principle of freedom.”

-The graph below uses statistics from Veterans Affairs to illustrate the urgency of our mission.
+The graph below uses statistics from the US Department of Veterans Affairs to emphasize the urgency of our mission.
+The projections for each year are updated on September 30.